InesDew/NOVA-Agros/README.md

 - We updated the __README.md__ to tell the user how to start using our project.

 Finally, we finished up our project:
 - We started by overall analysis with the gapminder plot for the most recent year and the year 1980.
-The major changes regarding the variables we considered the most relevant on day 1 __Insert variable__ are explained.
+The major changes regarding the variables we considered the most relevant on day 1 animal_feed_quantity are explained.
 - We then applied the two new methods to the three selected countries from day 1 to explain their evolution of s agricultural data further and wrote a small story about it.
 - We then showed the cloropleth for the year 2019 and the year 2000
 - We finished our analysis with the analysis of the output of the predictor method.